redhawk668/ZX-Spectrum-S-Video/README.md

 ![alt text](https://github.com/redhawk668/ZX-Spectrum-S-Video/blob/master/IMG_20200522_165952.jpg)

-Now solder the luma and +5 volt to their respective holes.
+Now solder the luma and +5 volt into their respective holes.
 (The composite output on the Spectrum is now the luma output).
-Solder the chroma wire to the pad for the + side of capacitor C65.
+Solder the chroma wire into the the + side of capacitor C65.
 On Issue 2 PCB's C65 is underneath the modulator box, on Issue 3 boards and above, C65 is above C25 on the left side of the PCB.

 # Issue 2: